IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

 ### Scalability and Performance

 Scalability and performance are crucial factors to consider when designing the architecture of a software solution.
 Here are some techniques to achieve scalability and optimize performance, that we plan to use in our project:

+1. **Horizontal Scaling**
-1. **Horizontal Scaling**: First and most common approach is to scale horizontally by adding more servers or instances to distribute the workload.
+    First and most common approach is to scale horizontally by adding more instances to distribute the workload.
-   This can be achieved through load balancing techniques, where incoming requests are distributed across multiple servers, allowing for better resource utilization and improved performance
-2. **Content Delivery Networks** (CDNs): Utilizing CDNs can enhance the delivery speed and scalability of static assets, such as images, CSS files, and JavaScript libraries.
-CDNs cache these files in multiple locations worldwide, ensuring faster access for users across different geographical regions.
+    In our project architecture, we plan to introduce this technique for a service, responsible for ML and master backend service (Python), which are the only 2 types of services, in our microservice-like architecture.
+2. **Asynchronous programming**
-3. **Asynchronous programming**: By offloading time-consuming tasks to background processes or queues, we will improve the responsiveness of our system.
-Asynchronous processing allows the main application to handle requests quickly while longer-running tasks are processed separately.
+    By offloading time-consuming tasks to background processes or queues, we will improve the responsiveness of our system.
+Processing events asynchronosuly allows the main application on server to handle IO-bound requests quickly, comparing to thos in **synchronous programming**.

 ### Security and Privacy